-Saving a configuration profile
+■ Saving a configuration profile

-The device always stores the settings in the "selected" configuration profile in non-volatile memory (NVM).
+The device constantly stores the settings in the "selected" configuration profile in non-volatile memory (NVM).

-Displays the configuration profiles contained in non-volatile show config profiles nvm memory (nvm). enable Change to the Privileged EXEC mode.
-Save the settings in the non-volatile memory (nvm) in the save "selected" configuration profile.
+and the second order □ Open the Basic Settings > Load/Save dialog. □ Verify that the desired configuration profile is "Selected".
+You can recognize the "selected" configuration profile by the fact that the checkbox in the Selected column is marked. ☐ Click the ✓ button. show config profiles nvm Displays the configuration profiles contained in non-volatile memory (nvm). enable Change to the Privileged EXEC mode. save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.

-■ Copying settings to a configuration profile
+Copying settings to a configuration profile